Regret Bounds for Gaussian-Process Optimization in Large Domains: Relation to Adaptive Submodularity

 \section{Relation to Adaptive Submodularity}

-Submodularity is a property of set functions with far reaching implications.
+Submodularity is a property of set functions with far-reaching implications.
 Most importantly here, it allows for efficient approximate optimization \cite{nemhauser1978}, given the additional condition of monotonicity.
 This fact has been exploited in many information gathering applications, see \cite{krause14survey} for an overview.

 In \cite{golovin11adaptive}, the authors extend the notion of submodularity to adaptive problems, where decisions are based on information acquired online.
 This is precisely the setting we consider in the present paper.
 However, as we will show shortly, our function maximization problem is not submodular.
 Nevertheless, our proof is inspired by the notion of adaptive sumodularity.